Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

 One of the largest sources of uncertainty is the conversion from observational emission line flux limits to simulated SFRs.
-It is very challenging to generate detailed mock photometry of galaxies which self-consistently models the dust attenuation within each galaxy \citep[e.g.,][]{Nelson18,Donnari19}.
-This being beyond the scope of our paper, we simply assume the dust attenuation in our simulated galaxies follows the population-averaged properties of observed $z\!\sim\!1$ galaxies \citep{Nedkova24} according to their stellar mass.
-If we instead allow the individual values to vary within the $\pm1\sigma$ confidence interval of the observations, the number of tracers in our mock samples do change.
+It is very challenging to generate detailed mock photometry of galaxies that self-consistently models the dust attenuation within each galaxy \citep[e.g.,][]{Nelson18,Donnari19}.
+This being beyond the scope of our paper, we simply assume that the dust attenuation in our simulated galaxies follows the population-averaged properties of observed $z\!\sim\!1$ galaxies \citep{Nedkova24} according to their stellar mass.
+If we instead allow the individual values to vary within the $\pm1\sigma$ confidence interval of the observations, the number of tracers in our mock samples does change.
 This change is within $\approx$10\% for the HLWAS 2.5$\times$ Spec-Deep and 5$\times$ Spec-Deep samples, but the mass and SFR completeness limits change by less than 10\%.
 Consequently, cosmic web reconstructions from these samples would not change significantly from our fiducial results.
-In contrast, the number and completeness of tracers in the HLWAS Spec-Deep sample is much more sensitive to the assumed dust attenuation.
+In contrast, the number and completeness of tracers in the HLWAS Spec-Deep sample are much more sensitive to the assumed dust attenuation.
 Despite this, our conclusion that the HLWAS Spec-Deep sample cannot accurately reconstruct the cosmic web remains unchanged.

-Nevertheless, observations suggest that there is significant galaxy-to-galaxy variation in dust attenuation with not only stellar mass \citep[e.g.,][]{Battisti16}, but also SFR \citep[e.g.,][]{Kriek13}, metallicity \citep[e.g.,][]{Shivaei20}, and other properties.
-By simply considering the mass-dependence, we sidestep the well-established complexities and uncertainties in dust extinction and scattering in galaxies \citep[][and references]{SN20} in favor of a statistically averaged description of dust at $z\sim1$.
-Accurate modeling of the dust attenuation on an individual galaxy basis is well beyond the scope of this paper, and thus we reserve such an exercise for future work.
+Observations suggest that there is significant galaxy-to-galaxy variation in dust attenuation with not only stellar mass \citep[e.g.,][]{Battisti16}, but also SFR \citep[e.g.,][]{Kriek13}, metallicity \citep[e.g.,][]{Shivaei20}, and other properties.
+By simply considering the mass-dependence, we sidestep the well-established complexities and uncertainties in dust extinction and scattering in galaxies \citep[][and references]{SN20} in favor of a statistical description of dust at $z\!\sim\!1$.
+Accurate modeling of dust attenuation in each individual galaxy is well beyond the scope of this paper, but we reserve such an exercise for future work.